“Behold, how good and pleasant it is when brothers dwell in unity!

 Love and unity in the home is like the dew that falls on the earth each night.
 It is profitable.
 It makes things grow abundantly.
 It cools down the heat of anger and passion.
 It is refreshing.
 It softens hearts.
 It makes the hearts of our children more ready to receive the good seed of the word (Mark 4:3-8, 20).

-Unity and love is like dew falling in two places: Mount Herman and Mount Zion.
-Mount Herman wasn’t a mountain where YHWH was worshiped.
+Unity and love is like dew falling in two places: Mount Hermon and Mount Zion.
+Mount Hermon wasn’t a mountain where YHWH was worshiped.
 Matthew Henry says that, although beautiful, it was just a common mountain.
 Mount Zion, on the other hand, is the hill devoted to the worship of YHWH.

 Unity in the home contributes greatly to the fruitfulness of our relationships both with the world and with our fellow believers.
 Do you want to change the world?
 Promote unity and love in your home!

 “Then the remnant of Jacob shall be in the midst of many peoples like dew from YHWH, like showers on the grass, which delay not for a man nor wait for the children of man.
 And the remnant of Jacob shall be among the nations, in the midst of many peoples, like a lion among the beasts of the forest…” (Micah 5:7-8).

 Loving people are blessed people.
 In fact, when brothers live together in unity, Scripture says, “For there YHWH has commanded the blessing” (Psalm 133:3).

 We beg for blessings from YHWH, but when He commands a blessing to be on our home, we can be sure it will happen!
 When He speaks, it is done.

 “He remembers his covenant forever, the word that he commanded, for a thousand generations, the covenant that he made with Abraham, his sworn promise to Isaac,

 which he confirmed to Jacob as a statute, to Israel as an everlasting covenant,